MicrosoftDocs/sql-docs/docs/relational-databases/pages-and-extents-architecture-guide.md

 > [!NOTE]
 > Up to, and including, [!INCLUDE[ssSQL14](../includes/sssql14-md.md)], trace flag 1118 can be used to change the default allocation to always use uniform extents.
 For more information about this trace flag, see [DBCC TRACEON - Trace Flags](../t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql.md).
 >
-> Starting with [!INCLUDE[ssSQL15](../includes/sssql15-md.md)], the functionality provided by TF 1118 is automatically enabled for tempdb.
+> Starting with [!INCLUDE[ssSQL15](../includes/sssql15-md.md)], the functionality provided by TF 1118 is automatically enabled for tempdb and all user databases.
 For user databases, this behavior is controlled by the `SET MIXED_PAGE_ALLOCATION` option of `ALTER DATABASE`, with the default value set to OFF, and trace flag 1118 has no effect.
 For more information, see [ALTER DATABASE SET Options (Transact-SQL)](../t-sql/statements/alter-database-transact-sql-set-options.md).

 Starting with [!INCLUDE[ssSQL11](../includes/sssql11-md.md)], the `sys.dm_db_database_page_allocations` system function can report page allocation information for a database, table, index, and partition.